ionide/FsAutoComplete/README.md

 It is expected that the editor will launch this program in the background and communicate over a pipe.
 It is possible to use interactively, although due to the lack of any readline support it isn't pleasant, and text pasted into the buffer may not be echoed.
 As a result, use this only for very simple debugging.
 For more complex scenarios it is better to write another integration test by copying an [existing one](test/FsAutoComplete.IntegrationTests/Test1Json).

-The available commands can be listed by running `fsautocomplete.exe --commands`.
+The available commands can be listed by running `fsautocomplete --commands`.
 Commands are all on a single line, with the exception of the `parse` command, which should be followed by the current text of the file to parse (which may differ from the contents on disk), and terminated with a line containing only `<<EOF>>`.

 Data is returned as JSON.
 An example of a simple session is: